metagov/govbase-website/README.md

 ### Parameters

+Endpoints and parameters for a platform or service configuration

 | View          | Description                  |
 |---------------|------------------------------|
 | All records   | All parameters               |

 ### Parameter Model

+Model of parameter patterns observed in Parameters table

 | View          | Description                  |
 |---------------|------------------------------|